-Staff will send at least twice monthly email communications to members of the public and Committees regarding meeting reminders, trainings, and legislative information from the federal and state legislatures.
+Send at least twice monthly email communications to the public and committee members regarding meeting reminders, trainings, and legislative information from the federal and state legislatures.
 Key objectives for the task include keeping SWMPC's stakeholder database up to date, and improving the accessibility of meeting materials and important information about transportation.